TanjaKec/bootcamp/content/day3/blogdown/_index.en.markdown

 #### Build a website

-We'll adopt *simple is beautiful* approch and start building a website using a <span style="color:red">default theme</span>.
+We'll adopt *simple is beautiful* approach and start building a website using a <span style="color:red">default theme</span>.

 `blogdown::new_site()`